everythingisunavailable/Multiplayer-Tank-Game/README.md

 ## Controls
-- Kyboard : w, a, s, d to move, q or f to shoot.
+- Keyboard : w, a, s, d to move, q or f to shoot.
 - Mobile : onscreen buttons to move, tap on the empty space to shoot.

 ## Run Locally